The Emergence of Domains of Knowledge

 StoryAlity #143 – All of life is doing science

 Also – there sure is a lot of culture out there.

-About 500,000 movies.
-And about 100 million songs.
-There are about 50 million scientific articles.
 (And scientific knowledge doubles every 9 years, apparently soon to be every 12 hours when the robots get really cranking).
 Maybe Google “knowledge doubling” sometime.